 - A. Inclusion Criteria: For all drugs found under Attachment A, New Century Health will be following Compendia for updates (National Comprehensive Cancer Network (NCCN) Drugs and Biologics Compendium, Clinical Pharmacology, Lexi-Drugs, Micromedex, and AHFS Drug Information) for dosing, indications/inclusion criteria, and monitoring. - 1.
 PREFERRED MEDICATION GUIDANCE FOR INITIAL REQUEST: - a.
 When health plan Medicaid coverage provisions- including any applicable PDLs (Preferred Drug Lists)- conflict with the coverage provisions in this drug policy, health plan Medicaid coverage provisions take precedence per the Preferred Drug Guidelines OR - b.
-When health plan Exchange coverage provisions- including any applicable PDLs (Preferred Drug Lists)- conflict with the coverage provisions in this drug policy, health plan Exchange coverage provisions take precedence per the Preferred Drug Guidelines OR - For Health Plans that utilize NCH UM Oncology Clinical Policies as the initial clinical criteria, the Preferred Drug Guidelines shall follow NCH L1 Pathways when applicable, otherwise shall follow NCH drug policies AND - d.
+When health plan Exchange coverage provisions- including any applicable PDLs (Preferred Drug Lists)- conflict with the coverage provisions in this drug policy, health plan Exchange coverage provisions take precedence per the Preferred Drug Guidelines OR - c.
+For Health Plans that utilize NCH UM Oncology Clinical Policies, and there is no Health Plan PDL applicable, the Preferred Drug Guidelines shall follow NCH recommended agents/regimens/preferred drugs AND - d.
 Continuation requests of previously approved non-preferred medication are not subject to this provision AND - e.
-When applicable, generic alternatives are preferred over brand-name drugs. - B. Exclusion Criteria: The drugs found in Attachment A is not considered medically necessary when any of the following selection criteria is met: - 1.
-Disease progression while receiving the same drug/regimen containing the same drug
+When applicable, generic alternatives are preferred over brand-name drugs AND - f.
+When there is a documented drug shortage, disease progression, contraindication, or confirmed intolerance to a preferred drug/regimen, per NCH Policy and Pathway, the available alternative product may be used if deemed medically appropriate and the indication is listed in a standard reference compendia or accepted peer review literature.